-43. As the outcome of this project, the ForFITS (For Future Inland Transport Systems) tool is primarily focused on CO2 emissions from inland transport, including road, rail and inland waterways, and predicts future emissions based on current patterns.
+39. As the outcome of this project, the ForFITS (For Future Inland Transport Systems) tool is primarily focused on CO2 emissions from inland transport, including road, rail and inland waterways, and predicts future emissions based on current patterns.
 The tool is freely available to all United Nations Member States.
 It provides a robust framework for analysing different scenarios of sustainable transport, proposing transport-policy strategies, among them the further development of ITS.

-Action 18 - Launching analytical work
+Action 17 - Promoting analytical work amongst Contracting Parties

-44. Every ITS service depends on the availability of an Information and Communication Technology (ICT) backbone and enabling systems that constitute the core of ICT infrastructure.
+40. Every ITS service depends on the availability of an Information and Communication Technology (ICT) backbone and enabling systems that constitute the core of ICT infrastructure.

-45. The success rate of ITS implementation is closely related to the availability of ICT infrastructure.
-The capability to deliver ITS services does not grow in a linear direction with the augmentation of available technology, but for most ITS services a minimum critical mass is needed in order to perform a wide number of tasks.
+41. The success rate of ITS implementation is closely related to the availability of data driven ICT infrastructure.
+Action 18 - Contributing to capacity building, education and awareness raising, with special attention to emerging economies

-46. More research and analysis in this field should be carried out by UNECE - obviously through leveraging the benefits of inter-agency cooperation – to assist governments and to provide advice.

-Action 19 - Contributing to capacity building, education and awareness raising, with special attention to emerging economies

 (a) Assisting Governments

-47. The major aim of the UNECE is to promote economic integration.
+42. The major aim of the UNECE is to promote economic integration.
 To this end, it provides analysis, policy advice and assistance to Governments; it supports the United Nations global mandates in the economic field, in cooperation with other global players and key stakeholders.
-In light of this mandate, the Sustainable Transport Division has the necessary experience and is prepared to assist Governments and stakeholders in the deployment of ITS.
+Consideringof this mandate, the Sustainable Transport Division is prepared to assist Governments and stakeholders in the deployment of ITS.
 This could be done through capacity building workshops and in cooperation with the other regional commissions (the Economic and Social Commission for Asia and the Pacific (ESCAP), the Economic Commission for Latin America and the Caribbean (ECLAC), the Economic Commission for Africa (ECA) and the Economic and Social Commission for Western Asia (ESCWA)).

-48. The growth of road transport continues to be significant, especially in emerging economies.
+43. The growth of road transport continues to be significant, especially in emerging economies.
 The growth has been accompanied by rapid urbanization that is expected to continue unabated in the future.
 The rising concentration of population in cities is accompanied by growing social problems such as worsening traffic congestion, increasing air pollution and an escalating number of road accidents.
 However, not only urban areas are affected by these developments.
-Road transport growth exceeds the capacity of existing infrastructures and reform requirements in modern transport management are needed.
-These are all areas where ITS offers practicable solutions.
+Road transport growth can exceed the capacity of existing infrastructures and radditional improvements in modern transport managementmay be needed.
+These are all areas where ITS could offer practicable solutions.

-49. Education and awareness-raising is the key to innovation in transport.
-There is a need to inform the public how the future mobility will look like in order to foster this new culture, to keep the public abreast of what is going on, to plant understanding and gain acceptance and support.
+44. Education and awareness-raising is the key to innovation in transport.
+There is a need to ensure guidelines and regulations are based on science and data drive.
+In addition, there is a need to inform the public how the future mobility maylook like to foster this new culture, keep the public abreast of what is going on, to plant understanding and gain acceptance and support.

 (b) Leapfrogging